Advertiser Disclosure

 Airport Dining and Drinks at BOS

-BOS has over 67 restaurants, cafes, and food stations with most situated inside the secure area of each terminal.
-If you arrive early for your flight, Terminal C has the best selection before clearing security.
+BOS has over 67 restaurants, cafes, and food stations, most of which are within the secure areas of the terminals.
+If you arrive early for your flight, there are only a few places to eat or drink before security screening.

 See the range of restaurants available and their locations on the airport website.